amiguelmoreno/IOS-Calculator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The main goal of this project is to learn how to manage DOM events, learn about AddEventListener JS Method , take values from inputs, use them to do operations and give back the correct information.
+The main goal of this project is to learn:
+ * How to manage DOM events
+ * About AddEventListener JS Method
+ * Take values from inputs, use them to do operations and give back the correct information.
 <br />
 <br />

 ### How does it work?

 There are two ways of looking for the weather: